-The legendary Shtip born Yugoslav player every anniversary remembers with tears in his years that he was the man that could have changed history with just one goal.
-And save the lives of the Manchester United player that died in the Munich plane crash.
+The legendary Shtip born Yugoslav player every anniversary remembers with tears in his eyes that he was the man that could have changed history with just one goal.
+And save the lives of the Manchester United players that died in the Munich plane crash.

 photo: Dragoslav Šekularac

 The popular Šeki is half-Macedonian half-Montenegrin being born in Macedonia to a Macedonian mother and a Montenegrin father.
 Today he lives in Serbian capital city of Belgrade.
 His last visit to Shtip was in June 2017 when Bregalnica and Crvena Zvezda played a friendly match in his honor.